.\yx\home >

 • Reduced pipeline stalls through increased pipeline scheduling flexibility

-This project created a highly effective programming environment that enabled end-users to efficiently leverage GPUs for irregular communication patterns, contributing to the HPC community's understanding of how to design primitives for accelerator-equipped distributed-memory machines.
+This project developed a highly effective programming environment that enabled end-users to efficiently leverage GPUs for irregular communication patterns, contributing to the HPC community's understanding of how to design primitives for accelerator-equipped distributed-memory machines.
+I also developed Atos, a multi-GPU graph framework utilizing the PGAS fine-grained asynchronous programming model.
+Atos achieved up to a 500× speedup on InfiniBand and NVLink distributed GPU systems, surpassing the performance of current state-of-the-art graph frameworks.

 Blogs